Nutritional Deficiencies Vitamin D Levels and other Risk Factors in Pediatric Tuberculosis Patients

 DOI:

-Study design: A Cross-Sectional-Study
+Study Design: A Cross-Sectional-Study

-Place and duration of study: This research study was conducted in Nowshera Medical College / Qazi Hussain Ahmed Medical Complex situated in Nowshera, Khyber Pakhtunkhwa province of Pakistan over a period of eight months starting from 1st January 2023 to 31st August 2023
+Place and duration of study: This study was conducted in Department pediatric and Biochemistry Department of QHAMC/NMC,Nowshera situated in Nowshera, Khyber Pakhtunkhwa province of Pakistan, over eight months starting from 1st January 2023 to 31st August 2023

-Materials and Methods: A cross-sectional study was carried out at the paeds ward and Biochemistry Department of Nowshera Medical College / Qazi Hussain Ahmed Medical Complex Nowshera from 1st January 2023 to 31st August 2023 and comprised of 130 patients.
-In this study, Convenience sampling (Non probability) was used.
+Materials and Methods: A cross-sectional study was carried out at the Department pediatric and Biochemistry Department of QHAMC/NMC,Nowshera from 1st January 2023 to 31st August 2023, comprising 130 patients.
+In this study, Convenience sampling (Probability) was used.
 The data was collected by a structured questionnaire and analyzed by statistical package for the social sciences (SPSS version 24).
-Quantitative data were described by measures of central tendencies; mean and standard deviation and qualitative data were described by frequencies and percentages.
-Chi-square test was used to test the relationship between variables where the level of statistical significant was set at P ≤ 0.
+Measures of central tendencies described quantitative data, mean, and frequencies and percentages described standard deviation, and qualitative data.
+The chi-square test was used to test the relationship between variables where the level of statistical significance was set at P ≤ 0.
 05.

 Keywords: Tuberculosis, Nutritional status, Vitamin D, socioeconomic status